geodienste-ch/api-examples/README.md

 #### 08_validation

-This example shows how to validate data.
+This example shows how to validate data and how to see the result of a validation.